sam-the-programmer/sandcastle/README.md

 # 🏰 <br> SandCastle

-**SandCastle** is a blazingly fast, lightweight build tool for any language, OS or shell.
+**SandCastle** is a high performance, lightweight build tool for any language, OS or shell.

 </section>